As soda sales have fizzled for more than 10 years in a row, there’s one brand of sparkling water that’s attracting new fans by the day: LaCroix.

 Read more: This is the healthiest way to drink water

-Best Credit Card Welcome Bonuses for 2021 - If you're in the market for a new credit card, you may be hoping to cash in on the hundreds of dollars in signup bonuses offered to new customers.
-Welcome bonuses and offers are a marketing tool that credit card…
+Best Credit Card Welcome Bonuses for 2022 - If you're in the market for a new credit card in 2022, you may be hoping to cash in on the hundreds of dollars in sign-up bonuses offered to new customers.
+Welcome bonuses and offers are a marketing tool that…

-Best Cell Phone Plans and Deals in 2021 - Team Clark ranks the best cell phone plans and deals!
+Best Cell Phone Plans in 2022: Deals For Every Budget - Team Clark ranks the best cell phone plans and deals!
 See our favorites for unlimited data, families and cheap plans starting at $10/month.